yesodweb/persistent/development.md

     mongod --smallfiles &

-Docker does not support upstart since it is designed to run a single process, in this case /bin/bash which you can launch other processes with.
+Docker does not support upstart so just because you install a database does not mean it will be running.
+You must launch each one in the background.

-In the future we can setup Angel to run all the databases.
+If someone can contribute information on how to run persistent or MySQL that would be appreciated.